-With Wharf REIC being the Company's substantial shareholder, Wharf REIC and its associates are regarded as connected persons of the Company within the meaning under the Listing Rules and the transactions between the Company and Wharf REIC (and its associates) as mentioned under Section (I)(i) to (iii) above constitute continuing connected transactions of the Company.
+With Wharf REIC being the Company's substantial shareholder, Wharf REIC and its associates are regarded as connected persons of the Company within the meaning under the Listing Rules and the transactions between the Company and Wharf REIC (and its associates) as mentioned under Section (I)(i) above (the "Transactions") constitute continuing connected transactions of the Company.

-(iv) Confirmation from the Directors and the Auditors
+(ii) Confirmation from Directors and Auditors

-- (a) The Directors, including INEDs, of the Company have reviewed the continuing connected transactions mentioned under Section (I)(i) to (iii) above (the "Transactions") and confirmed that the Transactions were entered into: - (1) by the Group in the ordinary and usual course of its business; - (2) on normal commercial terms or better; and - (3) according to the relevant agreements governing the Transactions on terms that are fair and reasonable and in the interests of the Shareholders of the Company as a whole.
+- (a) The Directors, including the INEDs, of the Company have reviewed the Transactions and confirmed that the Transactions were entered into: - (1) by the Group in the ordinary and usual course of its business; - (2) on normal commercial terms or better; and - (3) according to the relevant agreements governing the Transactions on terms that are fair and reasonable and in the interests of the Shareholders of the Company as a whole.

-(b) In accordance with Rule 14A.56 of the Listing Rules, the Board engaged the Company's auditors to perform procedures on the Group's continuing connected transactions in accordance with Hong Kong Standard on Assurance Engagements 3000 "Assurance Engagements Other Than Audits or Reviews of Historical Financial Information" and with reference to Practice Note 740 "Auditor's Letter on Continuing Connected Transactions under the Hong Kong Listing Rules" issued by the HKICPA.
+(b) In accordance with Rule 14A.56 of the Listing Rules, the Board engaged the Company's auditors to perform procedures on the Group's continuing connected transactions in accordance with Hong Kong Standard on Assurance Engagements 3000 "Assurance Engagements Other than Audits or Reviews of Historical Financial Information" and with reference to Practice Note 740 "Auditor's Letter on Continuing Connected Transactions under the Hong Kong Listing Rules" issued by the Hong Kong Institute of Certified Public Accountants.

-The auditors of the Company have advised that nothing has come to their attention that causes them to believe that:
+The auditors of the Company have advised that nothing has come to their attention that causes them to believe that the Transactions:

-- (1) the Transactions had not been approved by the Board; - (2) in the event that there would be any transactions involving the provision of goods and services by the Group, the transactions were not, in all material respects, in accordance with the pricing policies of the Group; - (3) the Transactions were not entered into, in all material respects, in accordance with the relevant agreements governing the Transactions; and - (4) the relevant cap amounts, where applicable, have been exceeded during the financial year ended 31 December 2022. - (v) With regard to the Material Related Party Transactions as disclosed under Note 23 to the Financial Statements on page 95, the transactions stated under paragraph (b) therein constitute connected transactions (as defined under the Listing Rules) of the Company, the ones under paragraphs (a) and (c) does not constitute a connected transaction under the Listing Rules, and those under paragraph (d) constitute a fully exempt connected transaction of the Company, for all of which the applicable requirements under the Listing Rules have been duly complied with.
+- (1) have not been approved by the Board; - (2) were not, in all material respects, in accordance with the pricing policies of the Group for the Transactions involving the provision of goods or services by the Group; - (3) were not entered into, in all material respects, in accordance with the relevant agreements governing the Transactions; and - (4) have exceeded the relevant annual cap amounts during the financial year ended 31 December 2023. - (iii) With regard to the Material Related Party Transactions as disclosed under Note 23 to the Financial Statements on page 89, the transactions stated under paragraph (b) therein constitute connected transactions (as defined under the Listing Rules) of the Company, the ones under paragraphs (a) and (c) do not constitute a connected transaction under the Listing Rules, and those under paragraph (d) constitute a fully exempt connected transaction of the Company, for all of which the applicable requirements under the Listing Rules have been duly complied with.